Kalaupapa National Historical Park: History of the Kalaupapa leprosy settlements (1865 – present)

 Belgian missionary priests from the Congregation of the Sacred Hearts of Jesus and Mary were among those who cared for persons with leprosy on Molokaʻi.
 The most well-known was Belgian-born Father Damien, who served there from 1873 to his death in 1889.
 For his charity he was canonized by the Roman Catholic Church as a saint in 2009, the 10th person recognized in what is now the United States.
 Among other missionaries and caregivers, was Mother Marianne Cope, a nun and administrator of St. Joseph's Hospital in Syracuse, New York.
 As the General Minister of the Sisters of St. Francis of Syracuse, she brought six sisters with her to the islands to aid in the care of persons with leprosy and develop the medical facilities.
 Mother Marianne and sisters of her community developed hospitals, homes and schools on the islands of Oʻahu and Maui from 1883 to 1888, at which time they traveled to Kalaupapa where she lived and worked there until her death in 1918.
 In 2012 she was canonized as a saint by the Catholic Church.
 Also serving in the colony was Brother Joseph Dutton, who went to Molokaʻi in 1886 to aid the dying Father Damien.

 The Congregation of the Sacred Hearts continued to have brothers who devoted their lives to work on Molokaʻi and assist the residents.
 From the late 20th century, recent figures included Henri Systermans and Fr.
 Joseph Hendricks, whose death in November 2008 marked the end of this 140-year-old tradition.
 Since St. Marianne arrived in 1888, sixty-five Sisters of St. Francis have maintained a continuous presence in the settlement.
 There are two Sisters currently residing at the Bishop Home, established by Mother Marianne in 1888 as the Charles R. Bishop Home for Unprotected Leper Girls and Women to care for those she deemed the most vulnerable of the population.

 Hansen's disease, found in 1873 to be caused by a bacterium, has been curable since the 1940s with the use of modern antibiotics.
 There are no active cases of Hansen's disease among residents of the Kalaupapa settlement or on the island of Molokaʻi.
 After the management of the settlement was turned over to the National Park Service, residents of the former colony were allowed to stay if they chose to do so.
 They and their descendant families who wish to continue to live in the neighborhood of housing maintained on the peninsula.

+As of May 2026, four named former patients are still alive, aged 85 to 102, two of which live at Kalaupapa.
+One year after the death of the last resident, the state of Hawaii will turn over the land to the NPS.